Grand Theft Auto IV: Release

-At E3 2006, Peter Moore, Corporate Vice President of Microsoft's Interactive Entertainment Business division, formally announced the game by rolling up his sleeve to reveal a Grand Theft Auto IV temporary tattoo.
-Rockstar Games initially appeared to be committed to the original 16 October 2007 release date.
-However, Wedbush Morgan analyst Michael Pachter suggested that Take-Two may choose to delay the release of the game in order to boost its financial results for 2008 and to avoid competing with the release of other highly anticipated titles, such as Halo 3; Rockstar responded by saying that Grand Theft Auto IV was still on track for release in "late October".
-However, Take-Two announced in August 2007 that Grand Theft Auto IV would miss its original release date, and would be delayed to their second fiscal quarter (February–April) of 2008, attributing this to technical challenges.
-In particular, the delay was caused by technical difficulties with the PlayStation 3 version and storage problems with the Xbox 360 version.
-IGN predicted that other publishers would benefit from Grand Theft Auto IVs delay, particularly Activision with Call of Duty 4: Modern Warfare.
-On 24 January 2008, the company announced the game's release date of 29 April 2008.
+Microsoft's Peter Moore announced Grand Theft Auto IV at E3 2006 by rolling up his sleeve to reveal a temporary tattoo of its logo.
+The game became widely anticipated.
+Wedbush Morgan analyst Michael Pachter suggested Take-Two may delay the game from its 16 October 2007 release date to boost 2008 financial results and avoid competing with games like Halo 3; Rockstar responded it was still on track for "late October".
+In August 2007, Take-Two announced the game would miss its date, delayed to their second fiscal quarter (February–April) of 2008, citing technical difficulties with the PlayStation 3 version.
+IGN predicted the delay would benefit other publishers, particularly Activision with Call of Duty 4: Modern Warfare.
+On 24 January 2008, Rockstar announced the 29 April release date.
+Some gameplay features were censored for the Australian and New Zealand versions but the restrictions were subsequently removed.
+Capcom published the game in Japan on 30 October 2008.

 In August 2008, Rockstar announced that the game would be coming to Windows on 18 November 2008 in North America and 21 November in Europe, with additional development work by Rockstar Toronto.
 Microsoft partnered with Rockstar in a US$50 million deal to bring two episodic downloadable content packs to the Xbox 360: Grand Theft Auto IV: The Lost and Damned on 17 February 2009, and Grand Theft Auto: The Ballad of Gay Tony on 29 October 2009.
 Dan Houser wanted the episodes to show "a different side of Liberty City".
 In January 2010, Rockstar announced that the DLC would be bundled as Episodes from Liberty City, released for PlayStation 3 and Windows on 13 April 2010 in North America and 16 April in Europe.
 Episodes from Liberty City was also bundled with the main game in The Complete Edition, released on 26 October 2010 in North America and 29 October in Europe.
 The Xbox 360 version of the game and its DLC were made backwards compatible with the Xbox One on 9 February 2017.